-You already braved leaving those warm covers, hopped across a cold floor, and shivered after getting out of the shower.
+You already braved leaving those warm covers, hopped across a cold floor and shivered after getting out of the shower.
 The last thing you want for breakfast is a chilly smoothie!
-I hear ya… so I present my Butternut Squash Smoothie.
+I hear you, so I present my Butternut Squash Smoothie.
 It is warm and buttery with a little bit of spice and definitely counts as a green smoothie.

 Blending a Butternut Squash Smoothie